DendrouLab/panpipes/docs/yaml_docs/pipeline_integration_yml.md

   Path to conda environment that should be used to run panpipes.
   Leave blank if running native or your cluster automatically inherits the login node environment

+<span class="parameter">queues</span><br>
+Allows for tweaking which queues jobs get submitted to, in case there is a special queue for long jobs, or you have access to a gpu-specific queue.
+The default queue should be specified in your .cgat.yml file.
+Leave blank if you do not want to use any alternative queues.
+  - <span class="parameter">long</span><br>
+  - <span class="parameter">gpu</span><br>

 ## Loading and merging data options
 ### Data format

 <span class="parameter">sample_prefix</span> `String`, Mandatory parameter, Default: test<br>
 Prefix for the sample that comes out of the filtering/ preprocessing steps of the workflow.